basp/xil2/README.md

 1
 ```

+# goals
+The main goal for this project is to keep the **Joy** programming language alive and relevant and also to raise interest in stack based concatenative programming languages in general.
+This is mainly a toy and should not be used for any serious programming tasks.
+However, from a theoretical perspective this can be a useful starting point for an investigative tool.

 # notes
 Built-in operations can be implemented in various ways and each have their own pros and cons.